netfirms/staycal/README.md

-# StayCal — Homestay Room & Booking Management (Up-to-date Overview)
+# StayCal — Property Room & Booking Management (Up-to-date Overview)

-StayCal is a calendar-first, multi-tenant room management and booking web application designed for small homestays, guesthouses, and B&Bs.
+StayCal is a calendar-first, multi-tenant room management and booking web application designed for small properties, guesthouses, and B&Bs.
 The philosophy is simplicity, affordability, and a powerful, visually-driven calendar interface.
 This README reflects the current implemented codebase and how to run and deploy it.

 ---